-The Young Professionals Industry Experience is our unique three week intensive programme where aspiring young people are given the opportunity to visit and understand all areas of the furniture industry, including materials, designing, manufacturing, pricing, marketing, sales, and customer service.
+The Young Professional Industry Experience is our unique three week intensive programme where aspiring young people are given the opportunity to visit and understand all areas of the furniture industry, including materials, designing, manufacturing, pricing, marketing, sales, and customer service.

 Each year we forge partnerships with both our corporate members and industry supporters to arrange insightful and informative visits, tours, and presentations for our young candidates.